department-of-veterans-affairs/va.gov-team/platform/accessibility/guidance/staging-review-processes.md

 ## What to expect from accessibility specialists during staging review

-After you request a staging review, the accessibility specialist reviews your work and documents any defects in GitHub/ZenHub tickets.
+After you request a staging review, the accessibility specialist will review your foundational tests.
+When the foundational tests have been verified, the specialist will review your product using several browser and screen reader combinations:

+- Windows 10 + IE11/Chrome + JAWS
+- Windows 10 + Firefox + NVDA
+- MacOS + Safari + VoiceOver
+- iOS + Safari + Mobile VoiceOver (as time permits)

+The accessibility specialist attaches the tickets to a single ZenHub epic and assigns the epic to the person who requested the staging review.
+During the staging review meeting, you and your team can ask questions about any of the issues identified.
+Applications are not considered Section 508 compliant until all severity 0, 1, 2, and 3 issues are remediated.
+Severity 4 items include minor issues that must be fixed, enhancements, and research.

 Accessibility issues should be fixed according to the following schedule:

 * **Issues with a 508 defect rating of “0” or “1” are launch blockers.** These issues must be fixed before your product launches.
 * **508-defect-2** issues should be fixed in 1-2 sprints post-launch
 * **508-defect-3** issues should be fixed in 1-3 sprints
 * **508-defect-4** issues should be considered for fixes or exploration in 2-4 sprints

-The accessibility specialist attaches the tickets to a single ZenHub epic and assigns the epic to the person who requested the staging review.
-During the staging review meeting, you and your team can ask questions about any of the issues identified.
-Applications are not considered Section 508 compliant until all severity 0, 1, 2, and 3 issues are remediated.
-Severity 4 items include minor issues that must be fixed, enhancements, and research.

 All defect severities can be reviewed in detail in the [defect severity rubric](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/accessibility/guidance/defect-severity-rubric.md).